nats-io/jetstream/README.md

 Finally, we create a _REPORT_ stream mirrored from _ARCHIVE_ that is not clustered and retains data for a month.
 The _REPORT_ Stream does not listen for any incoming messages, it can only consume data from _ARCHIVE_.

+Additionally, with extra configuration and mutual agreement between parties, data can be replicated between 2 accounts.
+Ideal for importing data from Leafnodes.

 ### Mirrors

 A *mirror* copies data from 1 other stream, as far as possible IDs and ordering will match exactly the source.
 A *mirror* does not listen on a subject for any data to be added.
 The Start Sequence and Start Time can be set, but no subject filter.
 A stream can only have 1 *mirror* and if it is a mirror it cannot also have any *source*.